-Some more examples of applications that are classified as browser hijackers are Remove Notifications, StreaminSearchs and Search-Plus.
-What most of them have in common is that they are designed to promote some fake search engine and gather browsing-related information.
-Also, very often browser hijackers are advertised as tools that supposed to include some features, improve browsing experience, etc. Although, not many of them function as they supposed to - more often than not they are useless and can cause various problems.
+More examples of applications that are classified as browser hijackers are Remove Notifications, StreaminSearchs and Search-Plus.
+They all promote a fake search engine and gather browsing-related information.
+Browser hijackers supposedly include various features, improve the browsing experience, etc. In fact, they do not function as promised and can cause serious problems.

 How did DPS Websafe install on my computer?

-Sometimes users cause downloads and/or installations of PUAs by clicking deceptive ads that are designed to run certain scripts.
-However, more often it happens when such apps are included in download and/or installation setups of other, mainly free programs.
-It is very common for PUAs to be included in setups of other programs as extra offers.
-This distribution method of potentially unwanted apps is called "bundling".
-Usually information about included apps is provided in "Advanced", "Custom" and other similar parts of setups.
-Nevertheless, users often leave those settings unchanged, by doing so they give a permission for included PUAs to be downloaded and/or installed together with intentionally downloaded and/or installed programs.
+Users can cause download/installation of PUAs by clicking deceptive ads that run certain scripts.
+More commonly it happens when the rogue apps are included into the download/installation set-ups of other, mainly free, programs.
+PUAs are often included into the set-ups of other programs as extra offers.
+This distribution method of PUAs is called "bundling".
+Usually information about included apps is provided in "Advanced", "Custom" and other similar areas of the set-ups.
+Many users leave these settings unchanged, thereby giving permission for included PUAs to be downloaded and installed with the required software.

-Quite often various Peer-to-Peer networks (e.g., torrent clients, eMule), unofficial, shady pages, third party downloaders, installers and other channels of this kind are monetized by using them as tools to distribute PUAs or even malicious apps.
+Peer-to-Peer networks (e.g., torrent clients, eMule), unofficial, dubious pages, third party downloaders, installers and other channels of this kind are monetized by distributing PUAs or even malicious apps.
 Therefore, it is not safe to use them.
 Files and programs should be downloaded only from official pages and via direct links.
-Also, download and installation setups often have settings like "Custom", "Advanced" that mention offers download and/or install various PUAs.
-Such offers should be declined before completing downloads and installations.
-Advertisements that appear on questionable, shady pages tend to be designed to open other websites of this kind or even cause unwanted downloads, installations.
-Therefore, such ads should not be trusted/clicked.
-If there are any unwanted, suspicious extensions, add-ons and/or plug-ins installed on a browser, then they should be uninstalled.
-Programs of this kind that are installed on the operating system should be uninstalled too.
+Check all "Custom" and "Advanced" settings and decline offers download or install PUAs before completing the process.
+Do not click advertisements that appear on dubious pages, since these can open other rogue websites or cause unwanted downloads and installations.
+Remove any suspicious extensions, add-ons and plug-ins installed on the browser.
+Also remove programs of this kind that are installed on the operating system.
 If your computer is already infected with DPS Websafe, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.

 Website promoting DPS Websafe browser hijacker:

-Notification saying that DPS Websafe can read and change certain data (Chrome):
+Notification stating that DPS Websafe can read and change certain data (Chrome):

-Notification saying that DPS Websafe access various data (Firefox):
+Notification asking permission for DPS Websafe to access various data (Firefox):